Jacobites, Scottish History small group mature travellers tour

 Accommodation: Park Inn by Radisson Aberdeen or similar

 There are many castles in Scotland that would be relevant to a Jacobite tour, we have choose a few.
 Drum Castle has a lovely rose garden and is a Jacobite Castle and was held by Jacobite supporters who fought alongside Bonnie Prince Charlie at the Battle of Culloden.
-Craigievar Castle contains a manuscript giving the order for the Battle of Culloden.
-Castle Fraser is now also included on this day.
+Craigievar Castle contains a manuscript giving the order for the Battle of Culloden (note: the castle is currently closed until 2024 due to major conservations works taking place).

 Day 10: Inverness